 Separation anxiety in puppies and dogs isn’t always preventable, despite your best efforts.
 However, there are a few things you can try:

-Some dogs feel safer and more comfortable in their kennel when left alone while other dogs might panic.
+Some dogs feel safer and more comfortable in their kennel when left alone, while others might panic.
 Starting off at an early age is great, but not always possible if you adopt an older dog.
 Be sure to watch your dog’s behavior the first time in the crate and see if they settle down after a little time or if the anxiety symptoms get worse.

-👉 Crating your dog all day, every day is not a solution to separation anxiety.
+👉 Crating your dog all day, every day, is not a solution to separation anxiety.
 It is simply a short-term tool to keep your pup and your house safe while you teach them to enjoy being alone.

 Exercise (both mental and physical)

 Providing lots of physical and mental exercise is vital to treating behavior problems in dogs, especially those involving anxiety.
 In other words, when left alone, a physically and mentally tired dog won’t have the excess energy to expend on “naughty” separation anxiety behaviors.
 Some stimulation examples include:

 - Walks, runs, and swimming.
 At least 30 minutes of aerobic exercise daily can help your dog burn off excess energy.